 Public art commissions include work for the Museum of Outdoor Arts in Englewood, IGW Records in Littleton, CO and the Tobacco Free Kids Campaign in Washington D.C.

-Aaron was awarded Artist Residencies at the Anderson Ranch Arts Center in Snowmass, Colorado; Santa Fe Art Institute, Santa Fe, New Mexico; and Virginia Center for Creative Arts, Sweet Briar, VA
+Aaron was awarded Artist Residencies at the Museum of Outdoor Arts (MOA) in Englewood, CO, Anderson Ranch Arts Center in Snowmass, Colorado; Santa Fe Art Institute, Santa Fe, New Mexico; and Virginia Center for Creative Arts, Sweet Briar, VA

 Aaron holds a M.F.A. degree from University of Denver School of Art and Art History and a B.S. degree from University of Maryland, Heidelberg, Germany.